 Configure the endpoint and credential

 A mobile client is an untrusted environment.
-An extremely high risk occurs if you store the
+An extremely high risk occurs if you

 AccessKeySecret in a mobile client for signing requests.
 We recommend you use STS Authentication Mode or Self-signed Mode.
 For more information, see Authorized access and Set up direct data transfer for mobile apps.

 For more information about sample projects, see GitHub.

 An example of EndPoint and CredentialProvider settings is shown as follows:

 String endpoint = "http://oss-cn-hangzhou.aliyuncs.com"; String stsServer = "STS application server address, such as http://abc.com" //We recommend you use OSSAuthCredentialsProvider because expired tokens can be updated quickly.
 OSSCredentialProvider credentialProvider = new OSSAuthCredentialsProvider(stsServer); //If this configuration class is not set, default configuration applies.
 ClientConfiguration conf = new ClientConfiguration(); conf.setConnectionTimeout(15 * 1000); // Connection time-out.
 The default value is 15 seconds. conf.setSocketTimeout(15 * 1000); // Socket time-out.
 The default value is 15 seconds. conf.setMaxConcurrentRequest(5); // The maximum number of concurrent requests.
 The default value is 5. conf.setMaxErrorRetry(2); // The maximum number of retries after a failure.
 The default value is 2.
 OSS oss = new OSSClient(getApplicationContext(), endpoint, credentialProvider);

 If you have bound the CNAME to the bucket, you can direct the endpoint to the CNAME directly.
 For example,